VERIFY BEFORE RELYING

 Does Pass Florida replace the 63-hour course?

 No. Pass Florida is exam preparation only.
-It does not replace the 63-hour pre-license course, DBPR processes, Pearson VUE scheduling, or legal, tax, lending, appraisal, brokerage, title, closing, or professional advice.
+It does not replace the Florida Real Estate Commission (FREC)-approved 63-hour pre-license course, Department of Business and Professional Regulation (DBPR) processes, Pearson VUE scheduling, or lending, tax, insurance, appraisal, brokerage, title, closing, or professional advice.

 Methodology